OrchardCMS/OrchardDoc/Documentation/Moderating-comments.markdown

 # Change History
+* Updates for Orchard 1.8
+    * 3-28-11:  Updated existing screens for site level comment and anti-spam settings.
 * Updates for Orchard 1.1
     * 3-28-11:  Updated existing screens, added new step showing how to require pre-approval of comments.